djangofan/simple-selenium-builder-framework/README.md

 ## Notes

-1. This framework WILL NOT run with more than one @Test annotated method in each test class.
-This is because of the instance level class members which cannot be shared between multiple browser instances.
-I will probably fix this later.
+1. This framework has two different test base classes.
+One supports more than one @Test annotated method in each test class and the other supports only one.
+Keep this in mind, depending on your purpose.
+I have provided an example of each in this demo.
 2. This framework uses the 'Builder' design pattern to generate browser instances.
 3. Will run on a free SauceLabs account with a max of 2 threads.